Home

 Young Olivar gave it a little thought, and said "Villanova!"
 Later in life, he would explain his logic: Notre Dame was the number one team in the country, and he might not be able to play there; and Fordham was close by, in New York, where they would have known that he'd never played high school football.

 He never regretted his choice.
-As he told it himself later, for a kid from the streets of New York, going to Villanova with its green, leafy campus, where you got to eat three meals every day and all you had to do was go to classes and play sports, was like going to heaven.
+As he would tell it later, for a kid from the streets of New York, going to Villanova with its green, leafy campus, where you got to eat three meals every day and all you had to do was go to classes and play sports, was like going to heaven.

 Although he had never played in a game of football until he arrived at Villanova - on a football scholarship, yet - he wound up starring on some of the Wildcats' greatest teams, playing first for Harry Stuhldreher, one of Knute Rockne's legendary Four Horsemen, and then for Maurice "Clipper" Smith, another former Rockne player.
 For some reason, Coach Stuhldreher referred to him as "Olivar" and to his teammate Alex Belli as "Bell," and both men wound up anglicizing their names.

-In his senior year, Villanova was 8-0-1, outscoring opponents 185-7 and shutting out eight of them, and he was named co-MVP.
+In his senior year, Villanova finished 8-0-1, outscoring opponents 185-7 and shutting out eight of them, and he was named co-MVP.
 The only blemish on the Wildcats' record was a 0-0 tie with Auburn.
-As an indication of Olivar's football know-how (and Clipper Smith's resourcefulness) he was entrsuetd with calling the offensive plays - from his position at right tackle.
+As an indication of Olivar's football intellect (and Clipper Smith's resourcefulness) he was entrusted with calling the offensive plays - from his position at right tackle.

-He graduated second in his class, a smart player on a smart team - four of its members (Olivar, Alex Bell, Art Raimo and John McKenna) would go on to coach at the major college level.
-Playing right next to Olivar at right guard was a guy named Dave DiFilippo, who years later would achieve a certain measure of fame as the head coach of a legendary minor league team known as the Pottstown Firebirds, and the focal figure in an NFL Films production entitled "Pro Football, Pottstown, PA."
+He graduated second in his class, a smart player on a smart team.
+Four of its members (Olivar, Alex Bell, Art Raimo and John McKenna) would go on to coach at the major college level.
+And playing right next to Olivar at right guard was a guy named Dave DiFilippo, who years later would achieve a certain measure of fame as the head coach of a legendary minor league team known as the Pottstown Firebirds, and the focal figure in an NFL Films production entitled "Pro Football, Pottstown, PA."

-In his final college game, Villanova ended the season by travelling to Los Angeles to play Loyola in the Coliseum.
+In his senior year, Villanova ended the season by travelling to Los Angeles to play Loyola in the Coliseum.
 While there, he and some teammates took a bus ride from their downtown hotel out to Santa Monica.
 The bus stopped on the Palisades, from where they could see the Pacific, with Catalina Island in the distance.
 He was blown away by what he saw.
 Then and there, in the words of his son, Harry, "he fell in love with California."

-Following graduation from Villanova, already married and with his wife, Stella, expecting twins, he got a job teaching and coaching at Radnor High School, not far from the Villanova campus.
-After a year he left to coach at Paulsboro, New Jersey, and after two years at Paulsboro, he moved to Philadelphia's Roman Catholic High.
+Following graduation from Villanova, now married and with his wife, Stella, expecting twins, he got a job teaching and coaching at Radnor High School, not far from the Villanova campus.
+After a year at Radnor, he left to coach at Paulsboro, New Jersey, and after two years at Paulsboro, he moved to Philadelphia's Roman Catholic High.

-At the same time, exempt from the draft with a wife and two young children, he took a job in a Philadelphia shipyard.
+At the same time, exempt from the draft with a wife and two young children, he worked in a Philadelphia shipyard.

 And then, a year later, Villanova called.
 He was 28.

 He was the first of three members of his Villanova squad to later coach the Wildcats (Raimo and Bell were the two others).
-When he took over, it was 1943, war time, and not a good time to be coaching a college team that found able-bodied players where it could and had to play the likes of Army's great Blanchard-and-Davis teams.
-He took his lumps for a while, absorbing an 83-0 defeat at the hands of mighty Army, but he built well and managed to compile a 33-20 record in his five seasons at Villanova.
-Two of his teams went to bowl games: in 1947, Villanova lost to Kentucky - coached by Bear Bryant - in the Great Lakes Bowl, 24-14; his 1948 team finished 8-2-1, including victories over Texas A & M, Miami and North Carolina State, and a 13-13 tie with Coach Bryant and Kentucky.
-The Wildcats capped the season with a 27-7 win over Nevada in the Harbor Bowl in San Diego.
+When he took over, it was 1943, war time, and not a good time to be coaching a college team that struggled to find able-bodied players wherever and whenever it could, and had to play the likes of Army's great Blanchard-and-Davis teams.
+He took his lumps at first, absorbing an 83-0 defeat at the hands of mighty Army, but he built well and managed to compile a 33-20 record in his five seasons at Villanova.
+Two of his teams went to bowl games: in 1947, Villanova lost to Kentucky - coached by Bear Bryant - in the Great Lakes Bowl, 24-14; and in 1948 his Wildcats finished 8-2-1, including victories over Texas A & M, Miami and North Carolina State, and a 13-13 tie with Coach Bryant and Kentucky.
+They capped the season with a 27-7 win over Nevada in the Harbor Bowl in San Diego.

 It was on the way back from San Diego, during a change of trains in Los Angeles, that he learned that Loyola, the small Catholic school whom he'd once played against, was looking for a football coach.
 He remembered his first view of the Pacific from the Palisades, and how he'd been taken with California, and decided to get off the train to call Loyola and inquire about the job.

-He was tempted to say, "That's too bad," and get back on the train, but instead he persisted.
-He asked, "Isn't there someone I can speak to about the football position?"
+He was tempted to say, "That's too bad," and get back on the train, but instead he persisted, asking, "Isn't there someone I can speak to about the football position?"

-"You could probably talk to Father Connelly," she said.
+"You could probably talk to Father Connelly," the receptionist said.
 "The priests live on campus.
 He's the Athletic Director."

 Coach Olivar managed to get hold of Father Connelly and explain who he was and why he was calling, but the priest cut him off short, telling him, "I think we've already filled the job."